Marlcombe

-Marlcombe is a proposed new town in Devon, England.
+Marlcombe was a proposed new town in Devon, England.

 Toponymy

 The name was chosen through a public consultation because it was an archaic name for the area, dating back to the 17th century.
 Alternative proposals included Newton Clyst, Willowcrest, and Clysthope.

 History

 Background

 There has been a housing crisis in Devon for many years due to a lack of affordable housing.
 In 2010, planning permission was granted for the construction of the new eco-community of Cranbrook, which saw thousands of homes built throughout the 2010s.
 More development has occurred in East Devon throughout the 2020s.

 Initial proposals

 In 2021, the leader of East Devon District Council, Paul Arnott, said the council was looking to avoid creating new towns in East Devon.
 The proposal for the new town properly emerged in 2023.
-It has been described as the new Cranbrook, another nearby new town.
+It was described as the new Cranbrook, another nearby new town.
 The name was decided by public vote.
 A community consultation on the proposed new town was carried out beforehand.
 The initial consultation saw 65% of respondents oppose the new town.
 East Devon District Council described it as "a self-sufficient and dynamic community with a distinctive character".
-The proposed site covers 500 hectares.
+The proposed site covered 500 hectares.
 In September 2024, two concept masterplans were made public.